OpenMined/PySyft/k8s/Readme.md

     -h, Display help
-    -t, Specify the target environment (local|test|prod) to be deployed to -c, Speicfy the cluster name
+    -t, Specify the target environment (local|test|prod) to be deployed to -c, Specify the cluster name
 ```

 ## Running on local minikube setup